endeavouros-team/repo-testing/README.md

 # repo-testing
 A testing repos for EndeavourOS.

-Packages may be the latest and greatest, but they can be outdated.
+Packages here may be the latest and greatest, but they can be outdated.
 Please check before using.

 At the time of writing this (2019-Sep-08) the [endeavouros-testing] repo is outdated, don't use it.